AngusP/AngusP.github.io/_unlisted/styles.md

 </figure>

 Marking and <mark>highlighting like this is Medium or something</mark> `<mark>` and `.mark` behave same.
-THere's the bolder and darker <mark class="noir">noir mark class also</mark> for super standy-outness.
+There's the bolder and darker <mark class="noir">noir mark class also</mark> for super standy-outness.

 Muted looks like this: